Affordable Phone Systems for Small Businesses: Finding a Phone System on a Budget

 Going Deeper: Benefits of VoIP Phone Systems for Small Business

 As a small business on a budget, there are plenty of VoIP options available to you at nearly any price point.
 VoIP may be cheap, but as most business owners know, cheapest isn’t always best — particularly when it involves replacing your existing system.
 Here are some other key advantages of making the leap to VoIP:

 - Mobile apps — Landline-based phone systems are extremely limited in the types of features they can offer their customers.
 With VoIP, however, you not only have a wider range of available apps and functions, but the apps available are also easier to learn and use.
 VoIP packages can be equipped with advanced features such as voicemail-to-email, virtual receptionists, customized call screening and more.

-- Phone portability and virtual numbers — Because they are not tied to a physical line, VoIP phone systems allow for easy transferability between office and mobile devices.
+- Phone portability and virtual numbers — Because they are not tied to a physical line, affordable VoIP phone systems for businesses allow for easy transferability between office and mobile devices.
 Say, for example, you have a salesperson who works part-time in the office and part-time on the road.
 With VoIP, customers only have to call one number to reach them.
 VoIP also allows you to add virtual phone numbers in any area code.
 If you want to attract customers outside your immediate region, VoIP allows them to reach you easily via a local number.